 When it comes to freelancing careers, freelance writing over the years has been the most by far.
 There are more writers out there than marketers, virtual assistants, developers, and the list goes on.

-Maybe you have done some writing in the past, have really enjoyed it, and have the desire to try doing it more full-time as a job.
-You may already be a writer and are looking for tips to take it to the next level.
-Either way, we are going to share some tips in this article to help you get closer to reaching your goals as a freelance writer.
+Maybe you have done some writing in the , have really enjoyed it, and have the to try doing it more full-time as a job.
+You may already be a writer and are looking for to it to the next level.
+Either way, we are going to share some tips in this article to help you get to reaching your goals as a freelance writer.

 Start with a Portfolio

 When first starting out your career as a freelancer, one of the most important things you MUST have before trying to get gigs is a writing portfolio.